15 July 2022

-You will study one course per QMUL Summer School session.
-Each course is worth 15 QMUL credits.
+You will study one course per Queen Mary Summer School session.
+Each course is worth 15 Queen Mary credits.

-Usually, the 15 credits we award for each three-week QMUL Summer School session translate to 3–4 credits in the US system and 7.5 ECTS in the European system.
+Usually, the 15 credits we award for each three-week Queen Mary Summer School session translate to 3–4 credits in the US system and 7.5 ECTS in the European system.

 Additional costs and course excursions

-Please note that some courses have some additional fees not included in the Tuition and Social Programme Fee.
+Please note that some courses have some additional fees not included in the tuition fee.
 These fees are for activities and field trips that may take place away from our campus.
 We will give further details of these costs in due course.

-Please note there is no deposit payment required for the QMUL Summer School.
+Please note there is no deposit payment required for the Queen Mary Summer School.

 There are no scholarships available for this course